LazyRen/LazyRen.github.io/_posts/devlog/blog/2021-01-06-wsl2-avoid-windows-filesystem.md

 ![Window Jekyll Compile Time](/assets/img/2021-01-06/windows_fs_jekyll.png){: style="height: 800px;"}

-There is a known issue [WSL2 filesystem performance is much slower than WSL2 in /mnt](https://github.com/microsoft/WSL/issues/4197).
+There is a known issue [WSL2 filesystem performance is much slower than WSL2 in /mnt].

-That being said, simple Jekyll compile takes about 40 seconds with my brand new $3000 computer.
-(5900x Do what I paid you for!)<br>
+That being said, simple Jekyll compile takes about 40 seconds with my brand new $3000 computer.<br>
 Solution?
 Migrate your blog to the Linux filesystem.
 Re-clone your repo.

+[WSL2 filesystem performance is much slower than WSL2 in /mnt]: https://github.com/microsoft/WSL/issues/4197

 ## Linux Filesystem

 ![Linux Jekyll Compile Time](/assets/img/2021-01-06/wsl2_native_fs_jekyll.png){: style="height: 800px;"}

-By simple migrating to Linux filesystem, the compile time has been reduced to 1/10(2.6 sec).<br>
+By simply migrating to the Linux filesystem, the compile-time has been reduced to 1/10(2.6 sec).<br>
 But you need some settings to fully take advantage of WSL2.

 ## Additional Settings